 We are required to monitor our drinking water for specific contaminants on a regular basis.
-In July, the laboratory reported the presence of Coliform bacteria in 6% of the samples taken, the standard is no more than 5%.
-We resampled all locations as well as several additional locations and the laboratory reported no presence of Coliform in any of the check samples.
-Given the results of the resampling and the residual of disinfectant in the water, it was determined that the cause of the initial positive samples can be contributed to the mishandling of the sample bottles during collection and/or transportation.
+In June, the laboratory reported the presence of Coliform bacteria in 3% of the samples taken, the standard is no more than 5%.
+We resampled all locations as well as several additional locations and the laboratory reported no presence of Coliform or Fecal Coliform in any of the check samples.